drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	] <edge_def>

 	Alternatively we could say an edge doesn't contain its endpoints which could be more useful in different contexts.
-But now we define the triangulation.
+Now we define the triangulation.

 	#definition[
 		A _triangulation_ of a planar point set $P$ is a subdivision of the